caseyng/pomansi/README.md

 Sometimes you just want to run a few commands on a bunch of servers.
 But sometimes… compliance says nope.

 I found myself in an environment where:
-    Ansible?
+- Ansible?
 Nope.
 Not allowed to use it — not on my machine, and definitely not on the servers.
-    Multiple servers?
+- Multiple servers?
 Oh yeah, and they all needed the same commands to run.
-    Output?
+- Output?
 Needed saving and organizing without getting mixed up.
-    Some servers needed sudo, some didn't even have it.
+- Some servers needed sudo, some didn't even have it.
 Go figure.

 At first, it seemed harmless — just a few manual SSH sessions.
 But before I knew it, I was wasting hours copy-pasting commands, consolidating output, and praying I didn’t overwrite anything.

-So I wrote this:
+So I wrote this bash script that:
-    A Bash script that:
+- SSHs into multiple servers
-        SSHs into multiple servers
+- Runs multiple commands
-        Runs multiple commands
+- Optionally uses sudo (because some days you just need that power)
-        Optionally uses sudo (because some days you just need that power) Optionally saves outputs with neat filenames (no more accidental overwrites, woohoo!)
+- Optionally saves outputs with neat filenames (no more accidental overwrites, woohoo!)

 No fancy YAML, no agents to manage, just plain old Bash doing what it does best: brute-forcing sanity.